Lawn Aeration and Overseeding

 When Should I Get My Lawn Aerated?

-The best times for core aeration in Iowa are September and April because these months provide optimal conditions for grass recovery and growth, according to the Iowa State Extension and Outreach.
-In September, the soil remains warm from the summer, allowing grass roots to establish before the cooler winter months.
-April offers a chance for the grass to benefit from the spring growth period without the stress of summer heat.
-And since aerating your lawn does cause some initial damage, by having it done in April or September it allows the grass time to recover during better growing conditions in spring and early fall.
+The best time for core aeration in Iowa is fall (mid September to early October) because this time of year provides optimal conditions for grass recovery and growth, according to the Iowa State Extension and Outreach.
+In September, the soil remains warm from the summer, allowing grass roots to establish before the cooler winter months, while having less competition from weeds seeds.
+And since aerating your lawn does cause some initial damage, having it done in September allows the grass time to recover during better growing conditions in early fall.

 How Does Overseeding Help My Lawn?

 Overseeding simply means spreading new grass seed over your existing lawn to fill in thin areas from compaction and improve overall lawn density.
-This is also beneficial after yard remodels, such as pool or deck removals, that leave bare spots.
-Combining overseeding with aeration yields the best results, as the seeds can be established more effectively in the aerated soil.
+This is also beneficial after yard remodels, such as pool or tree removals, that leave bare spots.
+Combining overseeding with core aeration gives you the best results, as the seeds can be established more effectively in the aerated soil.

-The ideal time for overseeding in Iowa is late summer to early fall (late August to mid-September).
+The ideal time for overseeding in Iowa is early fall (mid-September to early October).
 During this period, soil temperatures help seed germination, and cooler air temperatures favor grass growth.

 Why is Overseeding Important for My Yard?